 In most cases, indirect displacement of businesses occurs when a project would markedly increase property values and rents throughout the study area, making it difficult for some categories of businesses to remain in the area.
-An example would be industrial businesses in an area where land use change is occurring, and the introduction of a new population would result in new commercial or retail services that would increase demand for services and cause rents to rise.

-Additionally, indirect displacement of businesses may occur if a project directly displaces any type of use that either directly supports businesses in the area or brings a customer base to the area for local businesses, or if it directly or indirectly displaces residents or workers who form the customer base of existing businesses in the area.
+Additionally, indirect displaces ent of businesses may occur if a project directly displaces any type of use that either directly apparts businesses in the area or brings a customer base to the area for local businesses, or if it directly or indirectly displaces residents or workers who form the customer base of existing businesses in the area.

-Often, enough information is known about the proposed project to understand whether the new land use would introduce a trend that may increase property values.
-Information provided in Chapter 4, "Land Use, Zoning, and Public Policy" is often adequate to determine whether the study area is likely to contain certain categories of businesses, such as industrial firms, that may face increase in rents due to the proposed project.
-Additionally, general information on employment patterns may be available at the zip code level from the U.S. Census or from the NYSDOL to identify such businesses.
+Often, encago information is known about the proposed project to understand whether the new land use would introduce a trend that may increase property values.
+Information provided in Chapter 4, "Land one, Zoning, and Kublic Policy" is often adequate to determine whether the study area is likely to contain certain caregories of susinesses, such as industrial firms, that may face an increase in rents due to the propose project.
+Additionally, general information on employment patterns may be available at the block level through LEHD.
 Local development corporations or business improvement districts may also collect data or publish reports on businesses within the study area.
-If an assessment of the businesses in the study area reveal the potential for the project to introduce trends that make it difficult for those businesses to remain in the area, a detailed assessment is appropriate.
+If an assessment of the businesses in the study area reveal the potential for the project to introduce trends that make it difficult for these businesses to remain in the area, a detailed assessment is appropriate.

 322.3.
-Indirect Business Displacement due to Retail Market Saturation nomic viability of the neighborhood.
+Indirect Business Displacement due to Retail Market Saturation ccasio ally, development activity may create retail uses that draw substantial sales from existing businesses.
+While these economic pressures do not necessarily generate environmental concerns, they become an environmental concern when they have the potential to result in increased and prolonged vacancy leading to disinvestment.
+Such a change may affect the land use patterns and economic viability of the neighborhood.
 Indirect displacement due to market saturation is rare in New York City, where population density, population growth, and purchasing power are often high enough to sustain increases in retail supply.
 The purpose of the preliminary analysis is to determine whether the project may capture the retail sales in a particular category of goods to the extent that the market for such goods would become saturated as a result, potentially resulting in vacancies and disinvestment on neighborhood commercial streets.